collinsmwiti/flashsite/README.md

 Collins Mutuma

 # Description
-It is a website about places you have been hypothetically.
+Its a website which teaches about javascript

 # Github-link
 https://collinsmwiti.github.io/flashsite.github.io/